jaishreerang/CloudProjectReport/README.md

 |David noticed he had put on a lot of weight recently.|He examined his habits to try and figure out the reason.|He realized he'd been eating too much fast food lately.|He stopped going to burger places and started a vegetarian diet.|Hers was picked.|0(Correct Ending)|

 ## Evaluation
+In order to do the evaluation, we trained the model using three sets of features: Word2Vec, 50 Features extracted from word2vec using PCA, and finally sentiment last.
+Also, based on the fact that we generated the training data negative samples randomly, we tried to train by validation data in some of the cases, and interestingly, some of them had better results.
+We evaluated the method by primarily AUC on local machine and then ROC metric on spark (we brought only the second one here).

+As most of the results may suggest, while these methods are suitable as an starting point of the prediction, we need more complicated feature extraction and learning method to be able to tackle the complexity of story understanding, specifically in this framework.
+The reason behind that is that semantic of story is far beyond even understanding the sentences themselves.
+Even though these stories were not long, still analyzing the context was so important to get an acceptable result in predicting the right ending.
+Yet, for some of more semantic based methods like word2vec, you can see a higher result.

 #### Experiment1: Logistic Regression on Word2Vec Data (Using our Model and using MLlib)

 ##### Input Data